jfspps/Secure-SRM/README.md

 All model entities are saved to an in-memory H2 database or a persistent MySQL database.
 See [application.properties](/src/main/resources/application.properties) for more info.
 The localhost port number has been set to 5000 to match that of the EC2 instance on AWS.

+## Docker ##

+The DockerFile with instructions is provided [here](/docker).
+The image can also be pulled from [Docker Hub](https://hub.docker.com/r/jfspps/secure-srm).
+The login details are here:

+1. Admin user username: "amysmith", password: "amysmith123"
+2. Teacher user username: "marymanning", password: "marymanning123"
+3. Guardian user username: "alexsmith", password: "alexsmith123"

 ## General status of Secure-SRM ##

 At present, Secure-SRM can store and retrieve